Crushing the Myth of Late-Stage Capitalism

 More About How Problems Are Solved Under Capitalism

 Most arguments for capitalism rightly focus on so-called free-market solutions.
 These free-market solutions are the source of capitalism’s strength and resilience.
-When I say “free market,” I don’t mean completely unregulated markets, just the most open markets that society can live with.
+When I say “free market,” I don’t mean completely unregulated markets with no recourse, just the most open markets that society can live with, erring on the side of less regulation.

 There are also situations where free-market solutions can create situations where everyone is worse off.
-Under those circumstances, government regulation may be necessary, provided it is done under a system where it is easy to remove regulations which turn out to create more harm than they solve.
+Under those circumstances, government regulation may solve key problems, provided it is done under a system where it is easy to remove regulations which turn out to create more harm than they solve.

 Free-Market Solutions

 Problems are solved via the free market by companies and entrepreneurs creating new products and through consumer purchasing signals.
-If people like a product, they’ll pay more for it.
-If they have a problem with a product, they can stop buying it.
-That means if they wish to influence the company, they can leverage the fact that a company needs money to survive.
+If people like a product, they’ll demand more of it and pay a higher price.
+If they have a problem with a product, they can stop buying it, or buy an alternative.
+If they wish to influence a company, they can leverage the fact that a company needs money to survive.

 Knowing this, people can buy less of a company’s products, or use their right to free speech to voice their concerns publicly about a product or company, dissuading others from purchasing those products.
-And in extreme cases, they can join an advocacy group and petition their government to regulate the product.
+And in extreme cases, they can join a advocacy groups and petition their government to regulate the product.

 The same thing applies to conditions for workers.
 Just as the public can choose between competing products, under capitalism, people can choose between competing workplaces.

 Consider what happens when people are dissatisfied with a company under other economic systems like socialism or communism.
 What is the motive of a state-run company?
 Is it to export products to sell at a profit for the government?
 Provide products for citizens?
 Provide jobs?
+Sustain a state bureaucracy?
 Or provide positions of power for local politicians in exchange for political favors?
+Under capitalism, at least you know the motive of the company: to earn a profit.
+And you can use this as leverage.

 In most state-run economies, citizens have to take the government at their word.
-Thus, they cannot know the honest answers and have no clear way to take action if that company is causing a problem.
+They cannot know the honest answers and have no clear way to take action if that company is causing a problem.
+They have no leverage and are helpless to change the situation.

 Regulatory Solutions to Capitalism’s Problems